The search for happiness

 Individual maturation process

-By the way, job dissatisfaction is often also a sign of a person's individual maturation process.
-Why am I here on this earth...and do I really want to do what I'm currently doing professionally for the rest of my life?
+Job dissatisfaction is often a sign of an individual's maturation process.
+What is my purpose in this world... and do I really want to do what I'm currently doing professionally for the rest of my life?

-What is happiness in a job?
-For many, it's being part of a team, doing meaningful work, and having a varied job that's neither too demanding nor too demanding.
+What is happiness in one's job?
+For many, it is being part of a team, doing meaningful work, and having a varied job that is neither too underwhelming nor too overwhelming.

-New Agers say that happiness lies in self-realization, Buddhists say that the pursuit of happiness is the cause of all unhappiness, and biologists say it's all nonsense, that happiness is a genetic predisposition.
+New Agers say that happiness lies in self-realization; Buddhists say that the pursuit of happiness is the cause of all unhappiness; and biologists say it's all nonsense – happiness is a genetic predisposition.

-And so it happens that many do not know what they want, but are sure that they do not have it.
+And so it happens that many don't know what they want, but are certain they don't have it.

 Lack and abundance